joshuaclayton/specit/README.markdown

 * beEmpty (checks if an array, object literal, or string is empty)
 * beOnThePage (checks that an element is present on a page)
 * beToTheLeftOf (checks that an element is to the left of another element)
+* beCompletelyToTheLeftOf (checks that an element is completely to the left of another element)

 ## Other supported features